Client ResourcesCase StudyWorking with Clients

 These tools can be an excellent option for people trying to gauge the effectiveness of a current website or app.
 They can also help gather feedback on a new site or app without existing content.

 However, neither tool is intended to replace human testing.
 They're designed to collect and distribute anonymous feedback from your audience.
-If you run a user test yourself, you'll need to design a survey to help you understand your target audience.
+If you run a user test yourself, you must create a survey to help you understand your target audience.

-To start a user test, you'll need to identify your target audience.
+To start a user test, you must identify your target audience.
 Is it adults, teens, or kids?
 What kind of products or services do they use?
 What type of devices do they use?

-Once you've identified your audience, you'll need to consider what you want to know about them.
-You may decide to collect their email address or contact information for later follow-up, or you may opt to let them respond anonymously.
+Once you've identified your audience, consider what you want to know about them.
+You may collect their email address or contact information for later follow-up, or you may let them respond anonymously.

-Next, you'll need to determine which questions will help you learn more about them.
+Next, you must determine which questions will help you learn more about them.
 Here are some examples:

 Once you've created a survey and collected your responses, it's time to analyse the data.
 How many people participated?
 Did any of them respond more than once?
 Were there any trends in the data?